Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-actions.md

-# Request Actions Overview
+# Overview of request actions
-The action bar located at the top of each request contains the majority of actions that you can apply to a request.
+The action bar at the top of each request contains the actions you can apply to a request.

 ![Request Actions](/_books/servicemanager-user-guide/service-portfolio/requests/images/action-bar.png)